yorickpeterse/ruby-lint/README.md

 RubyLint can be used in two different ways: using the CLI interface and by using the Ruby code directly.

-The CLI can be used using the command `rlint`, see the output of `rlint --help` for more information on how to configure it and how to analyze Ruby files.
+The CLI can be used using the command `ruby-lint`, see the output of `ruby-lint --help` for more information on how to configure it and how to analyze Ruby files.

 The Ruby code itself takes a bit more effort but gives you more flexibility.
 In the future you'll also be able to customize RubyLint using a Ruby configuration